fquezadae/allen-code-JAERE/README.md

 ```

 The code to reproduce the simulation figures is included as a script.
 These
 produce figures 1 through 3.
-Please see MC_make_figs.r in the R folder.
+Please see MC_make_figs.r in the exec folder.
 The code to run the empirical example is also included as a script, however,
 the confidential data used to run the empirical example is not included.
 Please
-see Emp_ex.r in the R folder.
+see Emp_ex.r in the exec folder.